 6.2.3.10.1 General

-The availability of a MBS bearer is announced to SNRM-Cs by means of an MBS session announcement message.
-One or more MBS session announcement elements are included in an application/vnd.3gpp.seal-mbs-usage-info+xml MIME body.
+The availability of an MBS bearer is announced to SNRM-Cs by means of an MBS session announcement message.
+One or more MBS session announcement elements are included in an "application/vnd.3gpp.seal-mbs-usage-info+xml" MIME body.

-An MBS bearer announcement message can contain new MBS bearer announcements, updated MBS bearer announcements or cancelled MBS bearer announcements or a mix of all of them at the same time in an application/vnd.3gpp.seal-mbs-usage-info+xml MIME body.
-Each initial MBS bearer announcement message announces one MBS bearer intended to carry a general purpose MBS subchannel used for application level multicast signalling in a specified MBS service area and additionally, the message could also announce zero or more extra MBS bearers intended to carry media and media control.
+An MBS session announcement message can contain new MBS bearer announcements, updated MBS bearer announcements or cancelled MBS bearer announcements or a mix of all of them at the same time in an application/vnd.3gpp.seal-mbs-usage-info+xml MIME body.
+Each initial MBS session announcement message announces one MBS session intended to carry a general purpose MBS subchannel used for application level multicast signalling in a specified MBS service area and additionally, the message could also announce zero or more extra MBS session intended to carry media and media control.

-NOTE 1: A new MBS bearer announcement does not implicitly remove previously sent MBS bearer announcements if the previously sent MBS bearer announcement is not included in an MBS bearer announcement message.
+NOTE 1: A new MBS session announcement does not implicitly remove previously sent MBS session announcements if the previously sent MBS session announcement is not included in an MBS session announcement message.

-NOTE 2: The SNRM-C will use the same identity which has been authenticated by VAL service with SIP core using SIP based REGISTER message.
-If VAL service do not support SIP protocol, then HTTP based method needs to be used.
+NOTE 2: The SNRM-C will use the same identity which has been authenticated by a VAL service with SIP core using SIP based REGISTER message.
+If a VAL service do not support SIP protocol, then HTTP based method needs to be used.

 NOTE 3: The VAL service can select appropriate procedure(s) based on service specific requirements.
-If the VAL service supports HTTP, CoAP and SIP, HTTP is prior.
+If the VAL service supports HTTP, CoAP and SIP, then HTTP is prior.

-When CoAP is used the availability of an MBS bearer is announced to SNRM-C by creating an MBS Resource Config resource at the SNRM-C. A single announcement is included in the "application/vnd.3gpp.seal-mbs-config+cbor" MIME body.
+When CoAP is used the availability of an MBS session is announced to the SNRM-C by creating an MBS Resource Config resource at the SNRM-C. A single announcement is included in the "application/vnd.3gpp.seal-mbs-config+cbor" MIME body.

-When and to whom the SNRM-S sends the MBS bearer announcement is based on local policy in the SNRM-S.
+When and to whom the SNRM-S sends the MBS session announcement is based on local policy in the SNRM-S.

 6.2.3.10.2 SNRM server SIP and HTTP procedures